-The Ribbon Blender is well-proven equipment popularly used in the food and beverage industries.
-A ribbon blender consists of a U-shaped horizontal trough and an agitator made up of inner and outer helical ribbons that are pitched to move material axially in opposite directions, as well as radially.
-The ribbons rotate up to tip speeds of approximately 300 ft/min.
+The Ribbon Blender is well-proven type of equipment popularly used in the food and beverage industries.
+A ribbon blender consists of a U-shaped horizontal trough and an agitator made up of inner and outer helical ribbons that move material in opposite directions.
+The ribbons rotate up to approximately 300 fpm, and move materials both radially and laterally.

-This blender design is very efficient and costeffective for mixing dry applications such as cake and muffin mixes, flour, bread improvers, cereals, trail mixes, snack bars, spices & herbs, tea (leaves or iced tea powders), coffee (whole or ground beans), and other beverage blends including whey protein shakes, chocolate drinks, powdered juices, energy drinks, etc.
+This blender design is very efficient and cost-effective for dry mixing of such applications as cake and muffin mixes, flour, bread improvers, cereals, trail mixes, snack bars, spices & herbs, tea (leaves or iced tea powders), coffee (whole or ground beans), and other beverage blends including whey protein shakes, chocolate drinks, powdered juices, energy drinks, etc.